-Now it is a great shame for Tyndale to fly from the point as he is to wit, from the whole multitude of all Christian nations, spiritual and temporal both, which is the tilt by which he hath to run-he standeth still at the tilt's end, timpering and tempering about his harness, and will no further than the spiritualty... but putteth off his helmet and doeth on a fool's hood, and from jousting falleth to jesting, to do the people pleasure, and drive away the matter, with making of mocks and mows.
+And therefore drawing aside and flitting from the church-that is to wit, from the whole multitude of all Christian nations, spiritual and temporal both, which is the tilt by which he hath to run-he standeth still at the tilt's end, timpering and tempering about his harness, and will no further than the spiritualty... but putteth off his helmet and doeth on a fool's hood, and from jousting falleth to jesting, to do the people pleasure, and drive away the matter, with making of mocks and mows.
 For now, lo, shall we peruse his proofs.
 Lo, this wise reason he bringeth in the first...